 But what they leave out is that you should ask for the change when it’s a necessity – such as a case with disrespect in the relationship.
 Your partner would always have the choice to change or not, but he must be given a chance to do it.

 All that sounds so sweet and nice, but here’s the deal.

 Unfortunately, not many people are ready to put in the work to change themselves.
 So, don’t expect it.
 Instead, be pleasantly surprised when it happens.

-One of the best ways to get stuck in a disrespectful relationship is to keep giving the other person chances to correct their disrespectful behaviour.
+One of the best ways to get stuck in a disrespectful relationship is to keep giving the other person chances to correct their disrespectful behavior.

 But if it doesn’t happen, if he keeps yelling at you and makes you feel miserable, if he keeps being jealous for no reason, if he keeps ignoring you – don’t give second chances.
 That’s what encourages him to keep doing it.
-If you give a second chance, there’s a 50% chance you’ll give a third one two and 80% chance – he’ll need a fourth and so on.
+If you give a second chance, there’s a 50% chance you’ll give even more chances.

 I know it sounds too easy to say.